 The Agency's Administrative Committee shall annually review this Policy and Procedure and report to the Agency Board.
-The Agency's Business Officer shall be responsible for assisting the Agency in conducting an annual review of this Procurement Policy and for an evaluation of the internal control structure established to ensure compliance with this Procurement Policy.
+The Agency's Business Officer or Deputy Director shall be responsible for assisting the Agency in conducting an annual review of this Procurement Policy and for an evaluation of the internal control structure established to ensure compliance with this Procurement Policy.